Plugging Methylphenidate | Rectal Ritalin, Concerta Use

 • poor decision-making

-The psychological and emotional side effects of plugging Ritalin can be warning signs of a developing substance abuse problem and often become even worse during withdrawal when someone tries to stop using.
+The psychological and emotional side effects of plugging Ritalin can be warning signs of a developing substance use disorder problem and often become even worse during withdrawal when someone tries to stop using.
 These behavioral changes can create a domino effect that damages relationships with family and friends, decreases performance at work or school, and leads to risky or illegal behavior that can result in legal problems.

 Ad